RedHatInsights/insights-results-aggregator/README.md

 This service contains an implementation of a simple database migration mechanism that allows semi-automatic transitions between various database versions as well as building the latest version of the database from scratch.

 Before using the migration mechanism, it is first necessary to initialize the migration information table `migration_info`.
-This can be done using the `storage.InitMigrationInfo(*storage.DBStorage)` function.
+This can be done using the `migration.InitInfoTable(*sql.DB)` function.
 Any attempt to get or set the database version without initializing this table first will result in a `no such table: migration_info` error from the SQL driver.

-To add a new migration level to the list of available migrations, use the `storage.AddMigration(storage.Migration)` function.
+New migrations must be added manually into the code, because it was decided that modifying the list of migrations at runtime is undesirable.

-To migrate the database to a certain version, in either direction (both upgrade and downgrade), use the `storage.SetDBVersion(*storage.DBStorage, storage.MigrationVersion)` function.
+To migrate the database to a certain version, in either direction (both upgrade and downgrade), use the `migration.SetDBVersion(*sql.DB, migration.Version)` function.

-**To upgrade the database to the highest available version, use `storage.SetDBVersion(db, storage.GetHighestMigrationVersion())`.** This will automatically perform all the necessary steps to migrate the database from its current version to the highest defined version.
+**To upgrade the database to the highest available version, use `migration.SetDBVersion(db, migration.GetMaxVersion())`.** This will automatically perform all the necessary steps to migrate the database from its current version to the highest defined version.

-See `/storage/migration.go` documentation for an overview of all available DB migration functionality.
+See `/migration/migration.go` documentation for an overview of all available DB migration functionality.

 ## Local setup